benducke/Network-reconstruction-tools-for-GRASS-GIS/README.md

 To use these modules in GRASS GIS:

-1. Determine the directory where GRASS GIS is installed on your system (often this will be "/usr/local/grass" or "/opt/grass").
+1. Determine the directory where GRASS GIS is installed on your system.
 2. Copy the "v.net.*" set of script files into the "scripts" subdirectory of your GRASS installation.
-3. Set the executable bit ("+x") for all of the above files (use "chmod").
+3. Copy the "*.bat" start-up files for all modules into the "bin" subdirectory of your GRASS installation.
-4. Copy the manual page "description.html" for each module to the "docs" subdirectory of your GRASS installation, renaming it to match each module's name with the extension ".html" (e.g. for v.net.models the target name would be "v.net.models.html").
+4. Copy the manual page "description.html" for each module to the "docs" subfolder of your GRASS installation, changing "description" to the name of the module (e.g. for v.net.models the correct file name would be "v.net.models.html").
 5. Also copy all ".png" files (they are the illustrations for the manual page) into the "docs" subdirectory of your GRASS installation.

 For use via the QGIS Processing plug-in:
-1. Make sure that you have installed MSYS2, as explained above.
 2. Copy "v.net.models.txt" into QGIS subfolder "apps\qgis-ltr\python\plugins\processing\algs\grass7\description"
 3. Copy "v.net.models.bat" into QGIS subfolder "apps\grass\grass78\bin"
 4. Copy "v.net.models" (no file extension!) into QGIS subfolder "apps\grass\grass78\scripts"